Hutchinson CC fans prepare for NJCAA Football National Championship

 The city of Hutchinson is alive with fandom for this team, with several businesses hosting watch parties on Saturday for the big game.

-Jay Johnson, a Blue Dragon fan and the General Manager at Prairie Dunes County Club explained, “I think it’s a real testament to coach Dallas and what he’s been able to accomplish in just his first year.
-For them to go undefeated and have eight convincing wins the way they have.”
+“I think it’s a real testament to coach Dallas and what he’s been able to accomplish in just his first year.
+For them to go undefeated and have eight convincing wins the way they have,” said Jay Johnson, a Blue Dragon fan and the general manager at Prairie Dunes County Club explained

+Even Bogey’s is introducing a new specialty dessert in honor of the game, the Blue Dragon Shake.